-US stock indexes edge lower in early trading; oil slides
+US stock indexes mostly lower in morning trading; oil slides

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

-PLAYTIME: Hasbro vaulted 16.1 percent after the toymaker’s fourth-quarter profit and sales beat Wall Street’s estimates.
+PLAYTIME: Hasbro vaulted 13.8 percent after the toymaker’s fourth-quarter profit and sales beat Wall Street’s estimates.
 The company reported better sales of toys marketed to girls, including Disney Princess and Frozen products.
-The stock led all the gainers in the S&P 500, climbing $13.27 to $95.90.
+The stock led all the gainers in the S&P 500, climbing $11.40 to $94.03.
+Rival Mattel also got a lift, adding 34 cents, or 1.3 percent, to $26.16.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.